jalafel/jessicaquynh.github.io/_posts/2016-11-25-innovation.md

 In UNIX especially, we have language and terms that are pulled from human behaviourisms, actions, and scenarios to describe its mechanics.
 When at its root, it is simply a sequence of binary strings.
-This nearness and specifically, its youngness (thus its ease of analogy), compels to think about other and older, systems of thought and whether or not they share this Darwinian growth.
+This nearness and specifically, its youngness (thus its ease of analogy), compels me to ponder on older systems of thought and whether or not they share this Darwinian expansion.

 Of course, the origins of thought and matter extend further than 1969, and through evolution and iteration, have become completely indecipherable, but it